frstich/next15-actions-patterns/README.md

 - **Complex Reusability with `revalidatePath`**:
   - Reusing `revalidatePath` across different pages requires passing the path as an argument.
   - **Challenge**: Increases complexity when working with multiple paths.
+  - **Ideas**: Consider using a high order function for revalidatePath.

+- **`revalidatePath`invalidate others paths than specificies**:
+  - Behaviur of `revalidatePath` is not consistent, calling it in a action in a page with a different path will work.
+  - Form Docs: Currently, revalidatePath invalidates all the routes in the client-side Router Cache.
+This behavior is temporary and will be updated in the future to apply only to the specific path. [revalidatePath Reference](https://nextjs.org/docs/app/api-reference/functions/revalidatePath)
+  - Need to know how Nextjs Cache works!
+[Cache Guide](https://nextjs.org/docs/app/building-your-application/caching)

 - **Inconsistent Arguments with `useActionState`**:
   - Default server form actions expect `(data: FormData)`.